Uncertainty Modeling for Multi-Objective RTA Interception with Distillation Acceleration: Method

 \subsection{Analysis of effective and ineffective uncertainty scenarios}

-By analyzing \ref{uncertainty_expression} and \ref{neighbor}, the role of uncertainty modeling can be decomposed into two parts, for equation:
+By analyzing \eqref{uncertainty_expression1} and \eqref{neighbor1}, the role of uncertainty modeling can be decomposed into two parts.
 The first part is the predicted probability, where uncertainty increases as the predicted probability approaches 0.5.
-The second part is the influence of neighboring samples on $c$, which can be regarded as a correction strategy:
+The second part is the influence of neighboring samples on $c$, which can be regarded as a correction strategy $(1 - 2q_1)(p_2 - q_1)\, \phi_1^\top \phi_2$.

-This can be interpreted as follows: for similar samples, despite the potential differences in label proportions, uncertainty modeling tends to provide consistent uncertainty measures.
-Given that the uncertainty of an individual point often exhibits significant fluctuations, incorporating neighboring points leads to a more stable uncertainty prediction, thereby enhancing the robustness of the model.

-However, the conventional approach to uncertainty modeling suffers from significant limitations in the presence of class-imbalanced data.
-Notably, both the standard variance-based uncertainty measure $ q(1 - q) $ and the correction term $ c $ implicitly adopt $0.5$ as the reference point for quantifying uncertainty.
-This assumption is well-justified under class-balanced conditions: when the input features provide no discriminative information, a well-calibrated model tends to output a prediction score $ q \approx 0.5 $, reflecting maximal epistemic uncertainty (i.e., the model is equally uncertain about assigning the sample to either class).
-Formally, under balanced settings, the expected prediction for an uninformative instance is

-and the associated predictive variance $ q(1 - q) $ attains its maximum at this point, correctly indicating high uncertainty.

-In contrast, under severe class imbalance—particularly when the positive class is rare—the model’s predictions are systematically biased toward lower probabilities.
-For uninformative samples, the model no longer predicts $ q \approx 0.5 $, but instead outputs a value close to the empirical base rate $ \pi = \frac{N_+}{N} \ll 0.5 $, where $ N_+ $ and $ N $ denote the numbers of positive and total samples, respectively.
-Consequently, the general prediction under imbalance is approximately $ q \approx \pi $, not $0.5$.
-Persisting in using $0.5$ as the uncertainty reference introduces substantial bias, which is further supported by the results of our experiments.
-Specifically, a prediction of $ q = 0.5 $ in such a context is, in fact, highly confident—indicating strong belief in the positive class—yet the standard uncertainty metric $ q(1 - q) $ would misleadingly interpret it as maximally uncertain:

-despite the fact that, under imbalance, $ q = 0.5 \gg \pi $ represents a significantly high prediction score.
-Nevertheless, conventional uncertainty modeling would erroneously classify such a sample as highly uncertain, thereby undermining the reliability of downstream decision-making based on uncertainty estimates.
-Similarly, the correction term \( c \) also becomes entirely ineffective under sparse metrics: when the indicator is sparse, \( (1 - 2q_1) \) is always positive, and if \( q_2 \) exhibits a stronger tendency toward predicting the positive class than \( q_1 \), the uncertainty paradoxically increases---a result that indicates complete failure of the correction mechanism.